JenWa/changelog-creator/README.md

   "--sort-by","-s":              If the commits should be grouped.
 Options: "type" | undefined.
 Default: undefined.

   "--help", "-h":                Display help for this package.

+  "--hide-date":                 Don't display the release date next to the version.
+Default: false
 ```

 ## Usage